 What Are the Statutes of Limitation in South Carolina?

 An offender convicted of a civil rights violation can be subject to up to ten years in prison, and the general statute of limitations is seven years.
-More serious crimes where the perpetrator commits sexual abuse, kidnap, death, or attempted crimes of this nature result in more severe sentences and do not always carry a statute of limitations.
+More serious crimes where the perpetrator commits sexual abuse, kidnapping, death, or attempted crimes of this nature result in more severe sentences and do not always carry a statute of limitations.

-However, these federal statutes apply to criminal prosecutions, and it is common for a victim or a loved one to pursue a lawsuit or civil case alongside criminal court proceedings.
+However, these federal statutes apply to criminal prosecutions, and it is common for a victim or a loved one to pursue a lawsuit or civil case in addition to criminal court proceedings.
 This may involve filing a lawsuit to claim compensation to cover costs associated with counseling, physical rehabilitation, loss of income, or other damages or seeking different outcomes to address some of the harm caused by the perpetrator.

-Further complications may apply, where some types of civil rights claims must be filed in a specific order, such as recording a formal complaint with the Equal Employment Opportunity Commission within six months before filing a private lawsuit related to employment discrimination.
 Strom Law always recommends an initial consultation to discuss some of the information around your case in a confidential, sensitive, and reassuring environment to decide upon the potential next steps.

 How Can a Civil Rights Attorney Help?